-The British royal family is the most famous and talked-about in the world.
+The Queen, and by extension, the British royal family, is the most famous and talked-about in the world.
 While their titles and powers are largely ceremonial today — the power of the monarchy has been in decline since the signing of Magna Carta in 1215 — their expansive wealth and property holdings are very real.